Percona XtraBackup has implemented support for compressed backups. It can be used to compress/decompress local or streaming backup with xbstream.

 $ xtrabackup --decompress --target-dir=/data/compressed/

-Percona XtraBackup doesn’t automatically remove the encrypted files.
-In order
+Percona XtraBackup doesn’t automatically remove the compressed files.
+In

 xtrabackup --remove-original option.
 Even if they’re not removed